Authored by the expert who managed and guided the team behind the Laos Property Pack

 Are there any decent properties for $100k in Laos, or is it all scams?

-The neighborhoods in Laos that give the best value for a $100k budget include Xaysettha District (especially around Phonthan and the That Luang Lake SEZ zone), Sikhottabong District, and the outer edges of Chanthabouly, where newer mid-market condo developments are actively marketed to foreign buyers.
+The neighborhoods that give the best value for a $100k budget in Laos are Xaysettha District (especially around Phonthan and the That Luang Lake SEZ zone, where newer mid-market condos are actively marketed to foreigners) and parts of Sikhottabong District, which often offer better price per square meter than the embassy and diplomatic core.

 What property types can I afford for $100k in Laos (studio, land, old house)?

-For $100,000 (around 2.2 billion kip) in Laos, the realistic property types available to foreigners are studio apartments, compact one-bedroom condos in Vientiane, or potentially a mid-size one-bedroom in the That Luang development belt where prices can range from $1,400 to $3,500 per square meter.
+For $100,000 (about 2.14 billion LAK) in Laos, the realistic property types are a small studio or compact one-bedroom condo in central Vientiane (typically 28 to 40 square meters) or a somewhat larger one-bedroom unit in the That Luang or Xaysettha new-development belt, where per-square-meter prices can range from $1,400 to $3,500 depending on the project.

-At the $100k price point in Laos, buyers should expect newer condo stock to be mostly move-in ready with only cosmetic updates needed, while older or informal stock may require a renovation budget of 5% to 15% of the purchase price for air conditioning, wiring, and bathroom refreshes.
+At this price point in Laos, newer condo stock is usually in decent condition and only needs cosmetic touches like furnishings, but if you're looking at older or informal stock, you should budget an extra 5% to 15% of the purchase price for upgrades like air conditioning, wiring, kitchen and bathroom refreshes, and water pressure fixes.

 What's a realistic budget to get a comfortable property in Laos as of 2026?

-As of early 2026, the realistic minimum budget to get a comfortable property in Laos as a foreigner is around $150,000 (approximately 3.3 billion kip or 140,000 euros), which is where you stop making painful compromises on size, building quality, and location.
+As of early 2026, the realistic minimum budget for a comfortable property in Laos that a foreign buyer can actually own is around $150,000 (about 3.2 billion LAK or roughly 127,000 EUR), which is where you stop making painful compromises on size, building quality, and location in Vientiane.

 What can I get with a $200k budget in Laos as of 2026?